suvaw/bootstrap/site/content/docs/5.0/layout/css-grid.md

 ## Customizing

+Customize the number of columns, the number of rows, and the width of the gutters with local CSS variables.

+- `--rows` is the number of rows in your grid template (default: `1`)
-Customize the number of columns and the width of the gutters by changing two CSS variables: `--columns` and `--gutter`.
-Because these two CSS variables are local to the `.grid` class, you can override them whenever you like, as many times as you like.
+- `--columns` is the number of columns in your grid template (default: `12`)
+- `--gutter` is the width of the gap between columns (default: `1.5rem`)

+Because these CSS variables are local to the `.grid` class, you can override them whenever you like, as many times as you like, even across media queries.

 {{< example class="bd-example-cssgrid" >}}
 <div class="grid" style="--columns: 3;">